iwalz/blog/introduction.md

 You might wonder, why I don't use tags for this?
 Well, I did - and I will continue to do so, if terraforms [aws_spot_fleet_request](https://www.terraform.io/docs/providers/aws/r/spot_fleet_request.html) supports tags in the future (Please note: this resource is only available in terraform 0.7 and above).

-Just to be clear ...
+Just to be clear...
 I only have 2 instances running on ubuntu.
 Most of the instances are part of my [kubernetes](http://kubernetes.io/) cluster, powered by [CoreOS](https://coreos.com/).
-If you have a fleet of machines, only existent to run (docker) containers - what is better than running them on an operating system, that is only designed to run containers and provide a very low system level overhead?
-Right ...
+If you have a fleet of machines, only existent to run (docker) containers - what is better than running them on an operating system, that is designed to run containers and provide a very low system level overhead?
+Right...

 But since there's not a real benefit of having puppet-managed CoreOS machines, I used CoreOS' own [cloud-config](https://coreos.com/os/docs/latest/cloud-config.html) implementation for service (or unit) provisioning.
 Again provided by [user_data](https://www.terraform.io/docs/providers/aws/r/launch_configuration.html#user_data) from terraform.
 Those machines are more or less stateless at all, so I don't care about "operational provisioning" (cloud-config only runs once, not frequently like puppet).
-Those machines are even doing a silent OS update and reboot while beeing in production (locked via etcd that only 1 machine updates in time).
+Those machines are even doing a silent OS update and reboot while being in production (locked via etcd that only 1 machine updates in time).
 The only special thing I did for maintaining them is to split up the fleet into 2 autoscaling groups.
-So I can destroy and change 1 of the 2 without affecting my uptime.
+This way I can destroy and change 1 of the 2 without affecting my uptime.

 I really learned to love CoreOS over the last months - you can expect a couple of articles about CoreOS in the future!

-## Everythink about containers
+## Everything about containers
 As you might asume if you've read the post until here, I'm heavily relying on containers.
-Containers are mainly used as a deployment artefact, but also to **couple** the service setup with the applications.
+Containers are mainly used as a deployment artifact, but also to **couple** the service setup with the applications.
 Think about something like PHP.
 You configure your webserver with a domain name, a document root and a link to FPM.
 You do that again for a second service.
 Than you have 1 nginx, sharing the responsibility for 2 (or even more) PHP applications.
-I personally think this is a bad idea from a design point of view.
 This is how you build monoliths.

 ### The container infrastructure
-As probably all enterprise grade container implementations, I needed a private container registry.
+As probably all enterprise grade container platforms, I needed a private container registry.
 There are many cool hosted solutions around - but since I wanted to implement everything myself, I decided to go with [Suse Portus](http://port.us.org/).

 I'm running a 3 master kubernetes setup, loadbalanced via haproxy, and etcd running on the master nodes - clustered using the [public discovery service](https://coreos.com/os/docs/latest/cluster-discovery.html).
 The apiserver can be used from all nodes, whereas only 1 `scheduler` and 1 `controller` is allowed to run at the same time - but since they introduced `--leader-elect=true` for those 2 components, the clustering became very easy.

 For building the containers from source, I use [jenkins](https://jenkins.io/).
 Why?
-Good question ...
-I think its more that I'm used to it than I like it ...
+Good question...
+I think it's more the fact that I'm used to it than that I like it ...

 ### The build pipeline